 Take Vancouver, Canada for example.
 The first time I visited, I truly thought it was the best place on earth, mostly because of the company I had and the places I visited.
 The second time I visited, I thought it had some ‘rough edges’, but was still great.
 The third time, I stayed ‘downtown’ and I couldn’t wait to get outta there!

 This visit to Barcelona was remarkably better than my hazy memories claimed from 10 years ago and now I see why people rant about it so positively.

 The biggest problem I had with Spain was the crime.
-Perhaps that’s only targets stupid gringo tourists, and if you know how to avoid it, it’s maybe not so bad.
+Perhaps the only target is stupid gringo tourists?
+If you know how to avoid it, it’s maybe not so bad.
 This trip I was definitely more aware of the issue than last time, but not to a point where it impeded my stay.
 I think it also has a lot to do with the area you stay in.
 For example, tourists on Las Ramblas are fair game.
 And no, the policia care not for you.

 Check out some photos: